konveyor/kai/docs/llm_selection.md

 2. To access via an API you can look at ‘Documentation’ after logging into https://bam.res.ibm.com/.
 You will see a field embedded in the 'Documentation' section where you can generate/obtain an API Key.
-3. Ensure you have `GENAI_KEY=my-secret-api-key-value` defined in your shell
+3. Ensure you have exported the key via `export GENAI_KEY=my-secret-api-key-value`.

 Related client tooling: